-The City of Napa proposes to us Cannabis Tax Fund Grant (CTFG) funding to increase the knowledge of our officers in Drug impaired DUI enforcement, alcohol DUI enforcement and cannabis DUI enforcement while increasing the hours of specialized high visibility enforcement (HVE).
+The City of Napa proposes to us Cannabis Tax Fund Grant (CTFG) funding to increase the knowledge of our officers in drug impaired DUI enforcement, alcohol DUI enforcement and cannabis DUI enforcement while increasing the hours of specialized high visibility enforcement (HVE) with a dedicated DUI patrol car.

 The department has a high number of SFST and ARIDE trained officers.
 We will use CTFG funds to send four ARIDE/DRE trained officers to the annual California Narcotic Officer's Association Annual Training Institute, International Association of Chief's of Police Traffic Safety Conference, and one Traffic Bureau Sergeant to the Lifesaver's conference.
 All these conferences offer advanced training specifically related to impaired driving detection, trends, science, and equipment.
 For enforcement efforts, we propose to deploy two cars marked with "DUI Enforcement" for DUI Saturation patrols once a week and conducting DUI Checkpoints using alternative methods to include Low Staffing Checkpoints, Phantom Checkpoints and Roving Checkpoints.
+The specific type of checkpoint deployment will be dependent on the number of personnel who are available to staff the operation.
+If we can fill all available signups, we intend to complete 4 traditional checkpoints.
+If we are unable to fill all positions, alternative checkpoints will be utilized.
+For example, a phantom checkpoint could be staffed by 2 officers and a supervisor.
+Remaining funds would then be used for additional checkpoints using the alternative deployments.